nestauk/ccid-tsr-importer/tsr-importer-app/README.md

 ## Summariser

-Generates summaries from the data table, and stores them in the summary table.
+Generates summaries from the sessions table, and stores them in the summary table.

 Data is aggregated by demographic code.
 A demographic code looks like: `council=*:age=*:ethnicity=*:gender=*` (where `*` is a wildcard)